Adam-Chamberlain/8-Week-SQL-Challenge/#8 - Fresh Segments/README.md

 # [Case Study #8: Fresh Segments](https://8weeksqlchallenge.com/case-study-8/)

+This case study looks at a digital marketing agency and tracks monthly data on how much interest their clients receive.
+There were some questions that were a bit confusing, so I have not completed every single question in this case study, but I will likely return to them at a later date.

 ## A. Data Exploration and Cleansing
 ### 1. Update the fresh_segments.interest_metrics table by modifying the month_year column to be a date data type with the start of the month